clebert/cybernaut/docs/overview/testing-locally.md

 $(npm bin)/cybernaut | $(npm bin)/tap-mocha-reporter spec
 ```

+*Note: Cybernaut must be installed relative to the test files according to the [module resolution algorithm][module-resolution-algorithm].*

 ## Troubleshooting

 To enable debug output, you can set the `DEBUG='cybernaut:*'` environment variable: